Seahawks frustrated by short postseason runs: Here’s a look at the recent playoff defeats

 Adding to the frustration is that the last five Seattle playoff losses have had a numbing sameness, with the Seahawks usually falling behind early — generally thanks to a stagnant offense – before mounting a late, but futile comeback.

-It’s too simplistic to say the loss to the Rams was the cause of offensive coordinator Brian Schottenheimer getting fired and Shane Waldron getting hired as his replacement, it certainly played a significant role.
+If it’s too simplistic to say the loss to the Rams was the cause of offensive coordinator Brian Schottenheimer getting fired and Shane Waldron getting hired as his replacement, it certainly played a significant role.

 The regular season is fine, but the Seahawks know what counts is how far they get in the playoffs.
 And with Wilson turning 33 this November, there’s more urgency than ever.